 Private property letting

-Postgraduate applicants who require a visa to study in the UK can apply to enter under the Tier 4 points-based system.
-Find out if you need a visa and how to apply on the visas webpages.
+Postgraduate applicants who require a visa to study in the UK can apply to enter under the Student visa points-based system.
+Find out if you need a visa and how to apply on the visas web pages.

 A CAS (Confirmation of Acceptance for Studies) will be provided to you by the University to support your visa application, and you must wait for this to be sent to you before starting your visa application.